 Trauma-Sensitive Mindful Minutes

 Importantly, not all mindfulness practices are sensitive to the needs of traumatized people.
-I learned several of the tips below in discussion with Traci Ludwig, a trauma-responsive yoga instructor and licensed clinical social worker whom I’ve collaborate with in my role as an educator and consultant.
-If you would like to learn more about her work, click here.
-Furthermore, the list includes practices that I have personally found helpful in my work with folks who have histories of trauma.
+I learned several of the tips below in discussion with Traci Ludwig, a trauma-responsive yoga instructor and licensed clinical social worker.
+The list includes practices that I have personally found helpful in my work with folks who have histories of trauma.
 In fact, that’s my first suggestion.
 Encourage your students to reflect on what helps and what doesn’t so they can make their own decisions.
 Choice is at the heart of trauma-sensitive practices because it’s empowering.
 It also honors consent.
 Always offer multiple options.
-For example, I always include one like, “If none of these seem helpful, feel free to think about what you’d like to do after school today.”
+For example, I always include one like, “If none of these seem helpful, feel free to think about what you’d like to do first after school today.”

 - Some students may feel safer having their backs to a wall (and without other people behind them).
 Encourage everyone to find a spot that feels comfortable for them.